linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 This approach is great if users quickly want to get the conformance validation tool up and running - they're no longer required to setup a Docker image locally (see "setup docker registry" step) or deal with configuring a customized plugin (see "configure plugin" step)

-- This project also proposes an optional sample distributed application - “MovieChat”that can exercise various features of Linkerd and also surface issues regarding various APIs, protocols and topologies such as streaming, websockets, MySQL and Redis.
-Currently, Linkerd does not have a sample application that implements these and would benefit from testing for conformance.

 ### Test Configuration
 The conformance test suite proposed in this project shall be made customizable as per the users’ preferences, which they may mention in a YAML file.
 Such an approach not only enhances user experience but can also give the testers greater insights on their cluster and Linkerd.